The Chemical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

-The Chemical Engineering Department has established the following objectives of the undergraduate program in support of our mission and that of the Institute.
+The Chemical Engineering Program has established the following objectives of the undergraduate program in support of our mission and that of the Institute.
 Graduates are expected to be able to attain these objectives within 5 years following graduation:

 - Graduates will be able to use chemical engineering principles to solve problems of practical importance to society.